 For example, Uniqlo partnered with Hana Tajima5 to release a line of modest wear which includes items ranging from long dresses to hijab headscarves.
 Malaysians also see international goods from Japan, Europe, and Korea6 as having higher quality, and are willing to spend more for these international items.

 Health and beauty products like cosmetics also tend to do consistently well in the Ramadan shopping period for the same reasons that fashion items do too.

 However, tapping into this vertical will be tricky because of halal requirements.
-Malaysia has recognised UAE’s Halal Products Control System, which plays a part in 60 markets that have also accepted Malaysia’s own halal systems certification for these types of products.
+Malaysia has recognised UAE’s Halal Products Control System7, which plays a part in 60 markets that have also accepted Malaysia’s own halal systems certification for these types of products.

 Malaysian Muslims are more likely to buy halal products because it aligns with their values.
-Additionally, Muslim millennials are more likely to be conscious consumers, choosing brands that reflect the Islamic ethos.
+Additionally, Muslim millennials are more likely to be conscious consumers, choosing brands that reflect the Islamic ethos4.
 The halal certification is one way of ensuring that your products also fall in line with their beliefs.

 Consumer electronics such as smartphones, tablets and cameras see increases in sales throughout the weeks leading up to Hari Raya Aidilfitri.

 Malaysian Muslims change their usage of smart devices during the Ramadan period.
 Google’s study10revealed a 25% increase in watch time for spiritual content during the Ramadan month, even on mainstream online platforms like YouTube.
 These can come in the form of audio playlists and online videos which convey spiritual messages.